5 Star-studded Activities for Advanced ESL Students

 A murder mystery party can be a fun last day exercise before a big break or vacation.
 It’s a bit tougher to grade than some of the other ideas on this list (you may opt not to) but it’s endlessly fun for students and it can be a lot of fun for you as well!

 First off, you’re going to have to come up with a scenario and characters.
-You can make up your own characters or you can use a guide to murder mystery parties to get off on the right track.
+You can make up your own characters or you can use a guide to murder mystery parties to start off on the right track.
 You can even purchase murder mystery party kits online.

 Next, you’ll need to assign each of your students a character at the party.
-Each student will receive a card with secret information about his or her character, which the student should keep to him or herself unless asked a direct question by another character, in which case the student has to answer truthfully.
+Each student will receive a card with secret information about his or her character, which the students should keep to him or herself unless asked a direct question by another character, in which case the student has to answer truthfully.

 The aim of the game is to figure out who murdered the host of the party by asking questions and snooping for clues.
 You can leave clues around your classroom ahead of time, making them as simple as notecards describing an item (for example, a silver bracelet with a strange, rusty red stain on it) or you could create actual props, depending on the time you have to work on this project.

-Things to Watch Out For:
+Things to Watch Out for:

 - If it seems as though students aren’t discovering clues quickly enough for the game to reach its conclusion, as the game-master you can give them hints.
 Just make sure that all students hear the hints!